100+ Fun Things to Do With Kids at Home (All Ages)

 23. Snuggle on the couch and read your favorite books.

-24. Rearrange or redecorate your room together.
+24. Rearrange or redecorate a bedroom together.

 25. Play in a bubble bath with toys and cups.